dulingo

 Things to Keep in Mind/Consider Before Moving to Abbotsford

 Moving to a new city as an international student can be both exciting and overwhelming.
-So before packing your bags to move to Abbotsford, here are some things to keep in mind to ensure a smooth transition:
+Apart from getting an idea of the cost of living in Abbotsford, students should consider a few things in mind before packing their bags to move to Abbotsford, here are some things to keep in mind to ensure a smooth transition:

 1. Study Permit: This is the most crucial document, allowing you to study in Canada.
 Apply well in advance, as processing times can vary.